Sampling Transferable Graph Neural Networks with Limited Graph Information: Introduction

 \section{Introduction}

-GNNs are deep neural networks tailored to network data which have shown great empirical performance in several graph machine learning tasks \cite{gori2005new,kipf17-classifgcnn,defferrard17-cnngraphs,gama18-gnnarchit}.
-This is especially true in graph signal processing problems---such as recommender systems on product similarity networks \cite{ruiz2020gnns}, or attribution of research papers to scientific domains \cite{hamilton2017inductive}---in which GNNs' invariance and stability properties \cite{ruiz19-inv,gama19-stability} play a key role.
+Graph neural networks (GNNs) are deep learning models tailored to network data, which have shown great empirical performance in several graph machine learning tasks; see e.g., \cite{gori2005new,kipf17-classifgcnn,defferrard17-cnngraphs,gama18-gnnarchit}.
+Noteworthy are graph signal processing (GSP) problems--such as recommender systems on product similarity networks \cite{ruiz2020gnns}, or, attribution of research papers to scientific domains \cite{hamilton2017inductive}--in which GNNs' invariance and stability properties \cite{ruiz19-inv,gama19-stability} play a key role.

 Yet, in practice most successful applications of GNNs are limited to graphs of moderate size.
 The sheer size of many modern networks, typically in the order of several millions, frequently makes these models impractical to train.
-Good results have been seen by leveraging the GNN's transferability property \cite{ruiz20-transf,levie2019transferability}, which states that a GNN with fixed weights produces similar outputs on large enough graphs belonging to the same ``family'', e.g., the same random graph model.
-This property allows training the GNN on a graph of moderate size, and transferring it for inference on the large graph.
+Favorable results have been seen by leveraging the GNN's transferability property \cite{ruiz20-transf,levie2019transferability}, which states that a GNN with fixed weights produces similar outputs on large enough graphs belonging to the same ``family'', e.g., the same random graph model.
+This property justifies affordably training the GNN on a moderate-sized graph, and transferring it for inference on the large graph.